llaumgui/seedboxsync/README.md

 sudo chmod +x seedboxsync.py
 ```

+## Configuration
-* Use default configuration:
+You can use the default configuration:

 ```bash
 sudo cp seedbox.ini.dist seedbox.ini
 ```

-* Edit seedbox.ini and add your parameters.
+Configuration file can be:
+* seedboxsync.ini in the root of the sources folder.
+* ~/.seedboxsync/seedboxsync.ini
+* /etc/seedboxsync.ini
+* /etc/seedboxsync/seedboxsync.ini

 ## Usage